 What are the effects of changing status?

 Changing status from an SME to a large company or vice-versa will change the overall R&D tax credit benefit you receive.
 The R&D tax credit rate differs between the SME R&D tax credit scheme and the RDEC scheme.
-If you change from SME to a large company, your R&D tax credit will reduce from 33p for every £1 spent on R&D activity, to 10p for every £1 spent under RDEC.
+If you change from SME to a large company, your R&D tax credit will reduce from (up to) 33p for every £1 spent on R&D activity, to 10p for every £1 spent under RDEC.

 There are also other differences between the two schemes, including the types of expenditure you are allowed to include in your claim, as well as the mechanism for relief.